-Getting a loan from a bank can be a challenge if you have bad credit, but there are many loan providers who specialise in instalment loans for people who don’t have the best credit history.
-Most lenders who provide instalment loans focus on your ability to repay rather than your traditional credit score.
+Getting a loan from a bank can be difficult if you have bad credit, but many loan providers specialise in instalment loans for people who don’t have the best credit history.
+Most lenders that provide instalment loans focus on your ability to repay rather than your traditional credit score.

 Will lenders approve me for an instalment loan if I have bad credit?

-What matters most is your ability to repay.
-If you have a steady income and a valid bank account, a bad credit instalment loan lender will see you as less risky than a traditional bank or credit card company.
+What matters most is your ability to make your repayments.
+If you have a steady income and a valid bank account, a bad credit instalment loan lender might be more prepared to offer you a loan than a traditional bank or credit card company.

 When you apply to one of these lenders, make sure you meet all the requirements listed on their page.
-There’s no guarantee that you’ll be approved, but making sure you are eligible before applying will increase your chances.
+There’s no guarantee that you’ll be approved, but making sure you are eligible before applying increases your chances.

-Different lenders have different criteria for who they give loans to so compare providers and only apply for as much money as you need.
-This saves you in the long run and makes you appear as less of a risk to your lender.
+Different lenders have different criteria for who they give loans to, so compare providers and only apply for as much money as you need.

 How does an instalment loan work?

 Most bad credit instalment loans work in the same way.
-You start the process by submitting your application.
-In most cases, you can find out if you’ve been approved within a few minutes.
-Following approval, you can often receive your loan within the hour, if you apply in person, or as soon as the next business day, if you apply online.
+You start the process by submitting your application, and in most cases, you can find out if you’ve been approved within a few minutes.
+Following approval, you’ll often receive your loan the same day – sometimes in as little as an hour, depending on the lender.

 Instalment loans: benefits and drawbacks

-- Choose from multiple lenders.
+- Choice of lenders.
 There are plenty of options when it comes to instalment lenders.
 Compare your options online and find the right one for you.

-- Take time to repay the loan.
-You don’t have to worry about repaying your loan by your next payday as you do with short term loans.
-Repay your loan in instalments as per the repayment plan set out in your loan contract.
+- Easy to spread your repayments.
+You don’t have to worry about repaying your loan by your next payday as you do with some other short -term loans.
+Repay your loan in instalments as per the repayment plan in your loan contract.

 - Bad credit is OK.
 Lenders don’t rely solely on your credit rating when it comes to approving your application.
-As long as you can demonstrate an ability to repay you’re able to apply for an instalment loan.
+As long as you can demonstrate an ability to repay, you can apply for an instalment loan.

 - High interest.
-Instalment loans typically have higher interest rates when compared to loans from a bank or conventional lender.
+Instalment loans typically have higher interest rates than loans from a bank or conventional lender.

 - More long-term budgeting is required.
 You’ll need to budget carefully to ensure you can repay your loan in the long term.
 You’ll also need to account for unexpected expenses in your budget.

 - Disreputable lenders.
-There are many disreputable lenders operating online who prey on people with bad credit so make sure you evaluate the lender before you apply.
+There are many disreputable lenders operating online that prey on people with bad credit, so make sure you evaluate the lender before you apply.

 - Direct debit.
 While direct debit can be a positive if you have the money to repay a large loan in the account you provide your lender, it can prove costly if your account becomes overdrawn by your lender automatically withdrawing owed funds.